-In all instances in which the Employer concludes that an employee's conduct justified discharge, he shall first be suspended for not more than three (3) days except that no prior discipline or warning need be imposed before he is discharged if the misconduct is so aggravated, in the opinion of the Employer, as to require immediate discharge or the cause of discharge is dishonesty, drunkenness, recklessness, harassment of students, gross negligence, being under the influence of drugs or intoxicating beverages while on duty.
-However, the Union reserves the right to argue the reasonableness under Article VI of this Agreement.
+The Union reserves the right to argue the reasonableness under Article VI of this Agreement.
 Discharge must be by proper written notice to the Union Grievance Chairman and employee.
 The employee or the Grievance Chairman may request an investigation as to his/her discharge.
 A grievance must be filed within three (3) days unless an extension of the time limits has been agreed to in writing.